microsoft/FS-Mol/README.md

 Flexible definition of few-shot models and single task models is defined as demonstrated in the range of train and test scripts in `fs_mol`.

 We give a detailed example of how to use the abstract class `AbstractTorchFSMolModel` in `notebooks/integrating_torch_models.ipynb` to integrate a new general PyTorch model, and note that the evaluation procedure described below is demonstrated on `sklearn` models in `fs_mol/baseline_test.py` and on a Tensorflow-based GNN model in `fs_mol/maml_test.py`.

-### Running the benchmark

-We note that the benchmark evaluation method, in particular the use of `eval_model` in conjunction with the `FSMolDataset`, is designed to be general and applicable to a wide range of models regardless of preferred implementation library. `notebooks/evaluation.ipynb` describes how to integrate the benchmarking procedure and run for direct comparison on the FS-Mol benchmark tasks.

 ## Contributing